Welcome to the Connecticut Waste Vegetable Oil List, ( formerly the Connecticut Biodiesel Co-Op).

 Jesse Parris' veggie furnace forum

 FYI...
 Devine Brothers out of Norwalk is selling B5 home heating oil.
 And check biodiesel.org CT retailers as there is now one in Waterbury and in Portland.
-Also look for a new biodiesel factory in Danielson.
+Also look for a new biodiesel factory in Danielson and New Haven.

 My Elsbett single tank VW TDI SVO conversion running on free used fryer oil

 I get my used fryer oil from Carl in the Hartford area who collects it and settle filters it.
 All I need do is filter it to 1 micron and avoid any free water.
+And pan test it too.
 He has more for sale.
-He charges $0.75/gallon for the used fryer oil.
+He charges $2/gallon for the used fryer oil.
 It's very good quality waste vegetable oil.
 It does have a little water in it, but no free water.
-Email me if you would like to contact him.

 Barrels: Car washes have 30 and 55 gallon barrels for free.
 Just be very carefull with the caustic soap inside them.
 Wear eye protection.
 I got some caustic lye in my eye and thought I'd done permanent damage to them for awhile.
 They're also available from Kevin Shea "Used Poly Drums (Closed Lid -Two holes w/bung and NPT caps) that recently contained Car Wash Soaps & Cleaners.
 I am offering them for free and in some cases will try and drop them off for you.
 203.526.2212"